 Vietnam War History

-The beautiful country of Vietnam has never been more accessible for tourists: many European countries now qualify for a 15 day visa-free stay, and e-visas are easily accessible for most nationalities.
+The beautiful country of Vietnam has never been more accessible for tourists: many European countries now qualify for a 15 day visa-free stay, making it easy to have a quick trip to Vietnam, and e-visas are easily accessible for most nationalities.
 Many, many tourists of all ages come to Vietnam, and there really is something for everyone in this country.

 But when in Vietnam, it’s really important to remember and respect this country’s recent history.
 One of the best ways to do so is to respectfully visit these Vietnam War sites and properly educate yourself on the war and how it still affects the countries today.

-You can also donate to various charities which help people in Vietnam who have had their lives impacted by the war.
+You can also donate to various charities that help people in Vietnam who have had their lives impacted by the war.